Early Life and Education of Stephen King: A Complete Timeline

 Faithful: Two Diehard Boston Red Sox Fans Chronicle the Historic 2004 Season

-In 2005, both of Stephen King's sons published their first collections of stories: Owen King published "We're All in This Together: A Novella and Stories", and Joseph Hillström King (Joe Hill) published "20th Century Ghosts".
+In 2005, Stephen King's son Owen King published his first collection of stories, "We're All in This Together: A Novella and Stories", and his son Joseph Hillström King (Joe Hill) published his first collection of short stories, "20th Century Ghosts".

 We're All In This Together: A Novella and Stories